Curriculum-RLAIF: Curriculum Alignment with Reinforcement Learning from AI Feedback: Preliminaries

-In this preliminary study, we conduct a series of experiments to empirically demonstrate our fundamental hypotheses: 1) difficult response pairs are subject to significant preference labeling noise; 2) reward models trained using the conventional RLAIF method struggle to generalize to challenging cases.
-Besides that, we also explore the effectiveness of a pretrained large-scale reward model in the evaluation of sample difficulty.
-We use the OpenAI Summarization dataset \citep{stiennon_learning_2022}, which contains human-annotated confidence scores ranging from 1 to 9, with higher scores indicating greater annotator confidence in assigning the preference label.
-They are considered as ground-truth labels for measuring data difficulty and have been used in existing work for data selection~\citep{stiennon_learning_2022, lee_rlaif_2024}.
-Details of the dataset can be found in Appendix~\ref{app:tasks_datasets}.
+In this preliminary study, we conduct a series of experiments to empirically validate two fundamental hypotheses: \emph{difficult response pairs are highly susceptible to inducing significant preference labeling noise} and \emph{reward models trained through conventional RLAIF methods struggle to generalize effectively to challenging scenarios}.
+Furthermore, we investigate the utility of a pretrained large-scale reward model in evaluating sample difficulty.
+To support this analysis, we leverage the OpenAI Summarization dataset~\citep{stiennon_learning_2022}, which features human-annotated confidence scores ranging from 1 to 9, with higher scores indicating greater annotator certainty.
+These scores serve as ground-truth labels for measuring data difficulty and have been used in prior work of data selection~\citep{stiennon_learning_2022, lee_rlaif_2024}.
+More details of the dataset are provided in Appendix~\ref{app:tasks_datasets}.

-\emph{Difficult pairs introduce more noise in preference labeling and reward scoring}: Fig.~\ref{fig:preliminar_study}~(a) shows the relationship between preference labeling accuracy and the confidence score, when using LLaMA-3.3-70B~\citep{grattafiori_llama_2024} for preference labeling.
-We can see that samples with lower confidence scores, i.e., higher difficulty levels, tend to exhibit lower labeling accuracy.
-This suggests that the preference label noise is more prevalent when including samples with higher difficulty levels in conventional RLAIF methods.
-Fig.~\ref{fig:preliminar_study}~(b) illustrates the relationship between reward score accuracy and confidence scores for a reward model initialized with LLaMA-3-8B~\citep{grattafiori_llama_2024} and trained using the conventional RLAIF method \citep{lee_rlaif_2024}.
-We observe that the performance of the reward model significantly declines as sample difficulty increases, indicating that the model struggles with generalizing to challenging cases.
+(i) \emph{Difficult pairs introduce more noise in preference labeling and reward scoring}: Figure~\ref{fig:preliminar_study} (left, red line) depicts the correlation between preference labeling accuracy and confidence scores when employing a large-scale LLM, specifically LLaMA-3.3-70B~\citep{grattafiori_llama_2024}, for annotation.
+We observe that samples with lower confidence scores, i.e., higher difficulty levels, exhibit reduced labeling accuracy.
+This trend implies that the preference label noise becomes more prevalent when harder samples are incorporated into conventional RLAIF methods.
+Furthermore, Figure~\ref{fig:preliminar_study} (left, purple line) illustrates the relationship between reward score accuracy and confidence scores for a reward model initialized with LLaMA-3-8B~\citep{grattafiori_llama_2024} and trained via conventional RLAIF methods~\citep{lee_rlaif_2024}.
+The results reveal a significant degradation in performance as sample difficulty increases, indicating the model's limited capacity to generalize to challenging scenarios.